Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

 based on previous arguments with $k=1/16\pi$ (Appendix A).
 As a relatively compact binary, the Hulse-Taylor binary coalesces in about 310 Myr \citep{pos06}.

-Coincidentally, (\ref{EQN_h1}) is very similar to the scale for the maximal strain produced in the final merger of a circular binary of two neutron stars of total mass $M=M_1+M_2$ in the Local Universe.
-In this event, $L_{GW}=(2/5)\left({M}/{a}\right)^5$ defines the observed strain amplitude for an equal mass binary.
-Following averaging over the orientation of the source (e.g., \citep{pos06} for a more general discussion)
+Coincidentally, (\ref{EQN_h1}) is very similar to the scale of maximal strain in the final merger of a circular binary of two neutron stars of total mass $M=M_1+M_2$ in the Local Universe.
+For an equal mass binary, $L_{gw}={2}/{5} \left({M}/{a}\right)^5$, averaging over the orientation of the source (e.g., \cite{pos06} for a more general discussion) gives

-where we dropped the subscript $GW$.
-It explicitly shows that $h$ is the product of the Newtonian specific binding energy $U=M/a$ and the scale factor $M/D$ (see also \citep{sat09}).
-Here, we expand the result to the gravitational wave frequency $f=2f_{orb}$ in terms of the orbital frequency $f_{orb}$.
-That is (e.g. \citep{tho92,ju00,pos06}),
+where $f_{gw}$ is the quadrupole gravitational wave-frequency equal to twice the orbital frequency $f_{orb}$.
+It shows that $h$ is the product of the Newtonian specific binding energy $U=M/a$ and distance scale factor $M/D$ (see also \cite{sat09}).
+That is (e.g. \cite{tho92,ju00,pos06}),

-In NS-NS coalescence, the chirp (\ref{EQN_h2}) holds true up to the instant when $h$ peaks at $f\simeq 800$ Hz \citep{bai08}.
-Numerical simulations show that the neutron stars subsequently break up, and merge into a hyper massive object (e.g. \citep{ber15a}) followed by collapse into a stellar mass black hole accompanied by a burst of quasi-normal mode (QNM) ringing.
-The result is a rapidly rotating low-mass black hole of close to mass $M$ with an accretion disk of about 0.01-0.1 $M_\odot$ \citep{bai08}.
-It may give rise to a short GRB, but perhaps also a SGRB with Extended Emission (SGRBEE) \citep{van14b}.
+In double neutron star coalescence, (\ref{EQN_h2}) holds true up to the instant when $h$ peaks at $f\simeq 800$ Hz \citep{bai08}.
+This ascending chirp has now been observed up to about 300 Hz in the NS-NS coalescence event GW170817 \citep{abb17}.
+Numerical simulations show that the neutron stars subsequently break up, merge into a hyper massive object (e.g. \citep{ber15a}) followed by prompt or delayed collapse to a stellar mass black hole accompanied by a burst of quasi-normal mode (QNM) ringing.
+The result is a rapidly rotating low-mass black hole of close to mass $M$ with an accretion disk of mass up to a few tenths of $M_\odot$ \citep{bai08}.
+It may give rise to a short GRB, but perhaps also a SGRB with Extended Emission \citep{van14b}.